Whimsy Stick

 Stop rehearsal with management before training begins

-Every jump that lands strengthens the behavior.
-House line indoors during high-risk windows like guest arrivals and post-walk excitement.
-Gate or crate when the dog cannot be directly supervised.
-A trained Place behavior near the front door becomes the dog’s default position during all arrivals.
-Management is the prerequisite for training to be possible.
-A dog practicing the jump 10 times per day is training themselves into the problem faster than any session can train them out of it.
+First, every jump that lands strengthens the behavior.
+So house line indoors during high-risk moments.
+Specifically guest arrivals and post-walk excitement.
+Plus gate or crate when the dog cannot be directly supervised.
+Also, a trained Place behavior near the front door becomes the dog’s default position during all arrivals.
+In short, management is the prerequisite for training to be possible.
+By contrast, a dog practicing the jump 10 times per day is training themselves into the problem.
+They go faster than any session can train them out of it.

 Before everything else